Store Hours

 What does direct sow mean?

-Read your seed packet for the best info on how to grow spring flowers, fruits, and vegetables — indoors or outdoors.
-Requirements vary from one type of flower, fruit, or veggie plant to the next.
-Some seeds should only be planted indoors, and your seed package will tell you that, too.
-For more details, check out how to plant flower seeds.
+Read your seed envelope for info on proper depth, spacing, and how many seeds to sow per hole when planting fruits, veggies, and spring flowers — indoors or outdoors.
+Requirements vary from one type of plant to the next.
+Certain seeds should only be sown indoors, and your seed packet will tell you that, too.
+You'll be a pro at planting seeds in no time.

 Do I have to harden off my seedlings before planting them outside?